50 Best Things to Do in Kyoto: 2025 Must-See Activities

 - The nearby cities are closer than you may think.
 You can go to Osaka in 15 minutes, Kobe in 25 minutes, and Nara City in 40 minutes.

-People would often ask me what they should do or see in Kyoto but I will always give the same answer: It depends on your personality and taste!
-There's a little something for everybody in Kyoto whether you prefer experiences over sightseeing, being a tourist and experiencing the ancient city like a local.
+People often ask me what they should do or see in Kyoto, but I always give the same answer: It depends on your personality and taste!

 Take your pick from any of the things I listed from the common tea ceremonies and kimono wearing to picnicking at the beautiful gardens and parks.